StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 StackState server should be installed in its own downstream cluster intended for Observability.
 See the below picture for reference.

 For StackState to be able to work properly it needs:
-* [Kubernetes Persitent Storage](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/manage-clusters/create-kubernetes-persistent-storage) to be available in the observability cluster to store metrics, events, etc.
+* [Kubernetes Persistent Storage](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/manage-clusters/create-kubernetes-persistent-storage) to be available in the observability cluster to store metrics, events, etc.
 * the observability cluster to support a way to expose StackState on an HTTPS URL to Rancher, StackState users and the StackState agent.
 This can be done via an Ingress configuration using an ingress controller, alternatively a (cloud) loadbalancer for the StackState services could do this too, for more information see the [Rancher docs](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-resources-setup/load-balancer-and-ingress-controller).

 ![Architecture](/.gitbook/assets/k8s/prime/architecture.png)